CGJennings/se3docs/docs/dm-debugger.md

 println(binco(4,2));
 ```

 When a script is interrupted, the **Call Stack** panel will show a list of one or more script locations.
 The first entry is the point of interruption: the line that will be run if **Step Over** is clicked.
-The second entry in the list (if any) is the call site of the the function that contains the point of interruption.
+The second entry in the list (if any) is the call site of the function that contains the point of interruption.
 That is, the location where the function that is currently interrupted was called from.
 The third entry is the call site for the function that contains the call site listed as the second entry, and so on.
 (If this seems confusing, take a moment to play with the call stack when you have a script interruption and there are 4 or 5 entries in the list!)

 To *examine a call site in the call stack and its scope,* click the relevant entry in the **Call Stack**.
 The **Source** panel will switch to the call site, the **Watch Expressions** will be re-evaluated using the scope of the call site, and the **Local Scope** panel will be changed to reflect the contents of that scope.